 The main roof section (101m/ 300 ft) above ground floor level and over 150m(500ft) above sea level offers panoramic views across the city as it spreads like a giant jigsaw of buildings, roads, parks and other landmarks.

-- Northwards you may just see Blackpool Tower and the Big Dipper approx 80km (50 miles) away.
+- Northwards you may just see Blackpool Tower approx 80km (50 miles) away.

-- North-eastwards, see the circular Metropolitan Cathedral of Christ the King, 800m (half a mile) away.
+- South-eastwards, see the circular Metropolitan Cathedral of Christ the King, 800m (half a mile) away.

 - Southwards, follow the river line to the Runcorn Bridge, the local gateway to the county of Cheshire.

-As you descend from your trip, drop in to the Elizabeth Hoare Embroidery Gallery (entrance fee included in the attractions ticket price)
+- As you descend from your trip, drop in to the Elizabeth Hoare Embroidery Gallery (entrance fee included in the Tower Experience ticket price).